 From IDR v5.0, backup of VMs obtained through integration with VMware allowed for file level restores from within the VM.
 To facilitate this the system treats the partial backups of VMware clients differently than it did in the past.

 In the 5.1 release we added the dehydrated archiving feature.
 Enabling this feature will reduce the amount of data copied to the archive drives, but has some trade offs.
 To make this feature work the system will store the partial backup jobs on the CFA in a hybrid of how it was stored in both the 4.0 and 5.0.
-When a partial backup is taken of a VM client in 5.1 and later it is still converted to the synthetic full like in 5.0, but the change block information is also stored in the job like in 4.0.
+When a partial backup is taken of a VM client in 5.1 and later it’s still converted to the synthetic full like in 5.0, but the change block information is also stored in the job like in 4.0.
 This causes the jobs stored on the raid to take up slightly more space than they would have if stored strictly in the 5.0 standard.
 The system stores the backups in this way regardless of if the dehydrated archiving feature is enabled or not.
 Enabling the feature causes the system to copy only the changed block data from the stored job to the archive drive.
 This will cause it to treat VM jobs copied to the archive drive to act like jobs archived in 4.0.
-You will lose the ability to get file level restores from jobs on the archive drive, and to recover a partial backup you will have to import the entire job chain, again possibly spanning several archive drives.
+You’ll lose the ability to get file level restores from jobs on the archive drive, and to recover a partial backup you’ll have to import the entire job chain, again possibly spanning several archive drives.